Prosecutors charge five Proud Boys defendants with seditious conspiracy - NewsBreak

 The new charges come as the Justice Department appears to be broadening the scope of its investigation into the attack.
 Former White House trade adviser Peter Navarro revealed last week that he had been subpoenaed by a federal grand jury for his communications with former President Trump.

-The latest indictment doesn’t appear to add much new information to the case against the members of the Proud Boys group, who are scheduled to face a jury in August.
+The latest indictment doesn’t appear to add much new information to the case against the Proud Boys members, who are scheduled to face a jury in August.

 Seditious conspiracy involves planning to use violence to obstruct or overthrow the government.
-The Justice Department has historically only rarely brought such cases and have had mixed results in recent decades.
+The Justice Department historically has rarely brought such cases and has had mixed results in recent decades.

 Prosecutors will now have to prove that the Proud Boys defendants conspired “to oppose the lawful transfer of presidential power by force.”